How to Prepare for the ACT Math Test

 • Properties of right triangles

-Finding your own way to memorize formulas means you’re more likely to remember them!
+Finding your own way to memorize formulas means you’re more likely to remember everything you need on test day.

 Translate Language Into Math, or Vice Versa